Flurry Rogue Leveling Guide

 Mercenaries

 Mercenaries are unlocked during the Vessel of Hatred campaign and assist you in battle.
 There are 4 separate Mercenaries to choose from, each with their own skill trees and abilities.
-You can have one hired (permanent) Mercenary during solo play and a reinforcement who assits you from time to time in certain situations.
+You can have one hired (permanent) Mercenary during solo play and a reinforcement who assists you from time to time in certain situations.

 Hired: Varyana